pflarue/ardop/docs/Troubleshooting.md

 # Troubleshooting Suggestions

 First, ensure that you are invoking ardopcf correctly.
-Normally, ardopcf is invoked like this:
+Normally, ardopcf is invoked on Linux like this:

 `./ardopcf 8515 plughw:1,0 plughw:1,0`
 - `8515` is the default port that host applications (like PAT) expect an ardop-compatible tcp interface.
 - `plughw:1,0` is the audio device used for receiving or transmitting.
 If you use the same audio device (such as a SignaLink or DigiRig or a built-in radio sound card) then yes, you must specify it twice, otherwise you will get an audio error.

+Windows: `stub`

+MacOS: `stub`

 Then, review your logs to see if you can figure out why an issue is happening.